smartcontractor/smartponzi-dapp/README.md

 SmartPonzi will credit its investors a 7% profit on investment, compounded weekly.

-Choose your investment size and click on the "Invest" button, your funds will be "locked"  for 1 week.
+Choose your investment size and click on the "Invest" button, your funds will be locked  for 1 week.

 At the end of one week, if there is enough balance in the contract, you will be able to either :